wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 [^1]: Even numbers can also be thought of as having two middle elements.

-[^2]: There seems to be a concept of the _geometric median_.
-The geometric median of the three vertices of a triangle is called the _Fermat point_.
+[^2]: There is a concept of the _geometric median_.
+The geometric median of the three vertices of a triangle is called the _Fermat point_ of the triangle.